How to Create a Price Book

 What is a Price Book?

-- Is this a good sale item?
+- Is this a reasonable sale price?

 - Can I get the item for less at another store?

-Having a record of what items you are purchasing for grocery and household items and what you are regularly paying for these items.
+You had a record of what items you are purchasing for grocery and household items and what you are regularly paying for these items.

 Everyone’s shopping habits are different.
 There are no hard and fast rules on your book – It’s all up to you and what you purchase.

 What do you track in a Price Book?